karenemcgee/12_Mission_To_Mars_Homework/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+You will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.

 ## Step 1 - Scraping